How to improve your communication skills as a manager - Oak Engage

 Oak’s Curated Content Systems help employees cut through the noise.
 The smart solution delivers content that will be engaging to the individual through to the right channels, based on behaviour, relevance and priority.

-4. Use Communications Tools
+4. Use communications tools

 Oak Engage’s Future of Working Report also found that 42.8% of leaders think that team culture has been an issue during remote working periods and 24% of workers say that isolation had been an issue.